-As a Company Policy, lighterage operations shall mean the use of tugboats (or simply tugs) and/or barges primarily to transfer or carry cargoes from large-ocean-vessels to port terminals or facilities which cannot accommodate or accept such large-ocean-vessels.
+Lighterage operations shall mean the use of tugboats (or simply tugs) and/or barges primarily to transfer or carry cargoes from large-ocean-vessels to port terminals or facilities which cannot accommodate or accept such large-ocean-vessels.
 This also include transfer of cargoes from port to port terminals through the use of tugs and/or barges within the authority granted to it by the relevant regulatory bodies.